Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Introduction

 \section{Introduction}

-Indiscriminate poisoning attacks are a particular type of data poisoning in which the attacker adds to the training data imperceptible perturbations that do not target a particular class, but lead to arbitrarily bad accuracy on unseen test data.
-They are also known as availability attacks~\cite{biggio2018wild} since they render the machine learning model potentially useless, or delusive attacks~\cite{tao2021better} since the added perturbations are visually imperceptible.
+Indiscriminate poisoning attacks are a particular type of data poisoning in which the attacker adds perturbations to the training data or labels, that do not target a particular class, but lead to arbitrarily bad accuracy on unseen test data.
+They are also known as availability attacks~\citep{biggio2018wild} since they render machine learning models potentially useless, or delusive attacks~\citep{tao2021better} since the added perturbations are visually imperceptible.

-Research on indiscriminate poisoning attacks has attracted much attention in recent years due to concerns about unauthorized or even illegal exploitation of online personal data~\cite{prabhu2020large, carlini2021extracting}.
+Research on indiscriminate poisoning attacks has attracted much attention in recent years due to concerns about unauthorized or even illegal exploitation of online personal data~\citep{prabhu2020large, carlini2021extracting}.
 One example is reported by \citeauthor{hill2019photos} where a commercial company collected billions of face images to build their face recognition model without acquiring any consent.
-Indiscriminate data poisoning attacks could protect from such unauthorized use of data~\cite{fowl2021adversarial,fowl2021protecting,huang2021unlearnable,feng2019deepconfuse,tao2021better}.
+Indiscriminate poisoning attacks could protect from such unauthorized use of data because the added poison renders models trained on the data ineffective~\citep{fowl2021protecting}.

 All prior works on indiscriminate poisoning of deep learning are in the context of \emph{supervised learning~(SL)}, and use a cross-entropy loss.
-However, advances in modern machine learning have shown that unsupervised contrastive learning can achieve the same accuracy or even exceed the performance of supervised learning on core machine learning tasks~\cite{azizi2021big,radford2021learning,chen2020big,chen2021empirical,tian2021divide,jaiswal2021survey}.
-Hence, an individual or a company that wants to use a dataset in an unauthorized manner need not use supervised learning.
-Such a malicious company can use unsupervised contrastive learning to learn a highly powerful representation using unauthorized data access.
-This situation motivates the need for studying indiscriminate data poisoning attacks on contrastive learning~(CL).
+However, advances in modern machine learning have shown that unsupervised \emph{contrastive learning}~(CL) can achieve the same accuracy or even exceed the performance of supervised learning on core machine learning tasks~\citep{azizi2021big,radford2021learning,chen2020big,chen2021empirical,tian2021divide,jaiswal2021survey}.
+Hence, an individual or a company that wants to use a dataset in an unauthorized manner need not use SL.
+Such a malicious company can use CL to learn a highly powerful representation using unauthorized data access.